Students will be able to use equal groups and repeated addition to understand the concept of multiplication.

 - Tell students that multiplication can be thought of as repeated addition of equal groups.

-- Explain that in this equation, the numbers 4 and 3 are each known as a factor.
+- Explain that in this expression, the numbers 4 and 3 are each known as a factor.
 Define factors as the numbers we can multiply together to get another number.

 - Draw 4 circles and put 3 dots in each circle, to illustrate 4 groups of 3.